WHEN IS THE BEST TIME TO SEE GRAY WHALES?

 Each month has it’s unique behaviors and activities.

 In January we see pregnant females often accompanied by what may be a midwife, whales in labor, birthing, newborn whales, nursing and lots of mating.
+The pangas have few people on them which is nice!

 HOW MANY WHALES WILL WE SEE